 Any landing page for a digital product should solve the following goals:

-My experience building them it’s difficult to achieve it because is extremely easy lose the objectives.
+My experience building them it’s difficult to achieve it because is extremely easy to lose the objectives.

 We tend to focus just on design as differential factor, where a good landing page has a good matching between design and content.